How Leading Organizations are Preparing Their Workforce for the Financial Cliff of Repayment

 Abbott

-This benefit has led to the so-called Abbott rule.
-The IRS issued the company a private letter ruling allowing the unorthodox 401(k) match.
-Since then, a handful of companies have evaluated the practice.
-But many other employers may rush to adopt this benefit if, as expected, Congress passes The Securing a Strong Retirement Act (SSRA).
-Among other things, the Act would fully authorize 401(k) matching contributions as part of a student loan repayment benefit.
+This benefit led to the so-called Abbott rule.
+The IRS issued the company a private letter ruling allowing the unorthodox 401(k) match, which led other companies to adopt or consider the practice.
+Many other employers may rush to adopt this benefit, however, thanks to the SECURE 2.0 Act (passed in 2022).
+The Act permits employers to make matching contributions to retirement plans based on employees’ student loan payments and simplifies the process.

 Aetna